What I Will Work For

 • Promote our region nationally to attract and retain talent.

-What have I done in my first term to demonstrate this?
+What have I done to demonstrate this?

 • Supported underwrite of WOMAD